 Ritter’s has been serving the Bloomfield and Shadyside areas of Pittsburgh since 1951.
 A late night staple, this classic diner in Pittsburgh serves everything from steak and eggs to french toast, burgers and spanikopita.
 A Pittsburgh tradition, Pittsburgh Beautiful can personally attest to the incredible atmosphere.
 To add to the ambiance, be sure to select a great tune from the old-time jukeboxes in some of the booths!

+These diners in Pittsburgh offer a diverse range of flavors, atmospheres, and experiences, ensuring that there is something for everyone.
+Whether you’re a local or a visitor, be sure to explore these must-try diners in the city.
+From classic, old-school establishments to trendy, modern eateries, these diners are an essential part of Pittsburgh’s vibrant food culture.
 Of course, these are not the only great diners in Pittsburgh… if you have one you’d like to see on the list, leave a comment or shoot us an email!
 We’ll be happy to expand our list of Pittsburgh diners!